HanbitGaram/HanbitGaramUniqueId/README.md

 # HanbitGaram Unique Id
 ## Description
-Generates a unique, non-overlapping 14-character ID that is URL-safe.
+Generates a unique, non-overlapping 14+ character ID that is URL-safe.

 ## Installation
 ```bash